A Hippy Day Out In Glastonbury

 Bocabar – based in an old derelict eyesore which has been made into this lovely restaurant which has reviews of wonderful food and great ambience.
 Open for breakfast through to a late supper you can find varying type of yummy cuisine from British to Mediterranean .
 They are also veggie friendly.

 Everyone knows Glastonbury of course for the Glastonbury Music Festival.
-Born in 1970 Glastonbury festival is the largest music and performing arts festival in the world.
+Born in 1970 Glastonbury Festival is the largest music and performing arts festival in the world.
 Yes that’s right the World!
-Spread over 900 acres based in the Vale of Avalon the tickets for this magical festival are well sought after and so many people are disappointed year after year as there are not nearly enough tickets for the amount of people that wish to visit.
+Spread over 900 acres based in the Vale of Avalon the tickets for this magical festival are well sought after.
+So many people are disappointed year after year as there are not nearly enough tickets for the amount of people that want to attend.

 Glastonbury Festival is the Epitome of hippy festivals.
-With so many things to see and do – music, performance arts, workshops and over 250 different food stalls.
+There is music, performance arts, workshops and over 250 different food stalls.
 Going to Glastonbury really is like going to another country for the weekend.
-Every hippy should try and go to Glastonbury at least once.
-Here you can wear your hippy clothes galore in whatever combo you fancy.
+Everyone should try and go to Glastonbury at least once.
+Here you can wear hippy clothes galore in whatever combo you fancy.
 Why not share some outfit ideas with your neighbouring hippy?!
-The bands that play are amazing and they really have had some greats performing there in its time such as David Bowie, Hawkwind, Fairport Convention, Arctic Monkeys – I really could go on and on but if you want to know more you can check out the history on the Festivals website.
+The bands that play are amazing and they really have had some greats performing there in its time such as David Bowie, Hawkwind, Fairport Convention, Arctic Monkeys – I really could go on and on but if you want to know more you can check out the history on the official website.

-I have only mentioned a few of the great things above but there is so much more to see and do.
-You can take a tour of Glastonbury where they will take you o all of the most popular places and tell you the history of the town or, you can take a bimble yourself and spend the day exploring the wonderful parks and scenery.
+I have only mentioned a few of the great things above but there is so much more to see and do during your hippy day out in Glastonbury.
+You can take a tour of the town where they will take you to all of the most popular places and tell you the history.
+Or, you can take a bimble yourself and spend the day exploring the wonderful parks and scenery.
 There are some wonderful old streets with some beautiful houses to look at.

-You really should take yourself to Glastonbury and check out its mystique and hippyness for yourself.
+You really should take yourself and check out its mystique for yourself.
 If you visit one place this year, make it Glastonbury.
 Once you get there you many never want to leave!